 Where to stay near The Dark Hedges in County Antrim

 Coachmans’ Cottage – 2-bedroom house in Stranocum consistently rated 5-star

 You might have heard of Bushmills before, as it shares its name with the famous whiskey distilled there.
 Licensed since 1608, there are no doubts why Bushmills whiskey is arguably the best whiskey in the world and a great place to pick up some souvenirs.

 I received a fair shot upon arrival and could learn a lot about the process of making a good whiskey.
 Do I recommend buying some bottles there?
 Nope.
 Everything is quite overpriced, but if you’re in the area you might as well stop there for a quick shot.

-Constructed in the 13th century by Richard Og de Burgh, 2nd Earl of Ulster, Dunluce Castle is the most striking castles in Ireland.
-It’s also said to have been the inspiration for C.S.
+Constructed in the 13th century by Richard Og de Burgh, 2nd Earl of Ulster, Dunluce Castle is the most striking castle in Ireland.
+Sitting on a basalt outcrop, it’s also said to have been the inspiration for C.S.
 Lewis’ The Chronicles of Narnia.

 Dunluce can only be visited if you drive yourself, as tour groups don’t allow you to go down and walk around.

 Giant’s Causeway is the second most popular tourist attraction in Ireland, next to the Cliffs of Moher.
 No scenes for the Game of Thrones were filmed there, but it’s still so worth your time.
 The Causeway consists of about 40,000 interlocking basalt columns.

 The formation was a result of a volcanic eruption 60 million years ago, but the legend says it was constructed by a giant, hence the name.
 The Irish giant named Finn McCool ripped the earth from the ground, creating a pathway for a rival giant.
 Outwitted by McCool, this giant (named Benandonner) ran back to Scotland, wrecking the earth as he went, or so the legend says.